Skip to main content

 • Self-assessment result: - 1,000

-On April 20, the dominant entity will present a monthly self-assessment in aggregate form 353, in which it will integrate the results of previous self-assessments, as follows:
+On April 20, the parent company will submit a monthly self-assessment in aggregate form 353, in which it will integrate the results of the previous self-assessments, as follows:

 • Self-assessment result: 3,000